OJ17/things-I-learned-wiki/docs/philosophy/stoicism.md

 # stoicism

-Summary:
+### Summary:

-Focus on what you can change.
+Focus only on what you can change.
 Can't change it? ignore it.

 conclusion: